 - Charter of rights for persons with autism adopted as a written declaration by the European Parliament (1996);

 - Landmark decision of the Council of Europe (Autism-Europe v.
-France, complaint No. 13/2002) whereby France was found to have failed its educational obligations to persons with autism under the European Social Charter.
+France, complaint No. 13/2002) whereby France was found to have failed its educational obligations to autistic persons under the European Social Charter.
 It was the first collective complaint to defend the rights of people with disabilities in Europe (2004);

-- Council of Europe Resolution ResAP(2007)4 on the education and social inclusion of children and young people with autism spectrum disorders drafted with expertise from Autism-Europe (2007);
+- Council of Europe Resolution ResAP(2007)4 on the education and social inclusion of children and young people on the autism spectrum drafted with expertise from Autism-Europe (2007);

 - United Nations Convention on the Rights of Persons with Disabilities drafted with participation from Autism-Europe (2007);